-A few of the following exercises can be done safely if you have chronic knee problems; they're on this list because they're more likely to be done improperly.
+A few of the following exercises can be done safely if you have chronic knee problems, but they're on this list because they're more likely to be done improperly.
 The exercises above are safer, while still giving you similar results.

 - Full-arc knee extensions

 - Hurdler's stretches